Hirak (Algeria): Monumentalism

 Djamaa el Djazaïr, a large mosque under construction in Algiers, is nicknamed the Great Mosque of Bouteflika.
-Though its construction was touted as an Algerian job-creater, immigrant workers did most of the work for China State Construction Engineering while living in prefab shantytowns around the construction site.
+Though its construction was touted as an Algerian job-creator, immigrant workers did most of the work for China State Construction Engineering while living in prefab shantytowns around the construction site.
 The project still came in 2.5 times over-budget.
 The cost of the mosque's construction has been estimated to be between $1.4 and $2 billion.
 A doctor quoted in Le Monde complained that "with $4 billion [sic], 200 hospitals could have been built."
 Converting the mosque into a hospital has been suggested.
 For the Algerian press, it became a symbol of the mismanagement of public funds and of the "capricious megalomania" of the former President.

 Broadly, cumulative grievances and aspirations were at the heart of the protest movement.
 Decade-long economic stagnation, unemployment, labour market segmentation, and chronic corruption fueled discontent.
 Plummeting oil and gas prices weakened the regime's capacity to continue buying off some sections of the lower classes and youth, and to contain discontent.